PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 This systematic destruction, or 'war' on indigenous knowledges is called epistemicide.
 Furthermore, the colonizers secured their superior position through violent means: 'Beyond the equator are no sins' (Santos, 2014, p.
 121), because copresence of the two sides was deemed impossible (Santos, 2014, p.
 118).

+What to learn more about decolonizing AI?
+See Mohamed's article [Decolonial AI: Decolonial theory as sociotechnical foresight in artificial intelligence.
+Philosophy & Technology](https://link.springer.com/article/10.1007/s13347-020-00405-8), which '... explores the important role of critical science, and in particular of post-colonial and decolonial theories, in understanding and shaping the ongoing advances in artificial intelligence.'

 ***

 ## 5) Reflection & Work/learning log (16:00-17:00):